fedelant/NeuralPFEM/README.md

 Usage
 -----
-All the following command must be launched in gns folder.
+All the following command must be launched in NeuralPFEM/ folder.
-For a list of all the possible flags that can be used to change options in the code:
+For a list of all the possible flags that can be used to change options in the code: python3 -m npfem/NPFEM.py --help
-TO DO

 Launch training:
 ```